scylladb/scylladb/docs/dev/maintainer.md

     updated.
  3. Edit the submodule update commits with any necessary additional information.
 For example, amend the message with `Fixes` tags.
- 4. Use `git push` to publish your work.
+ 4. Use `git push` to push the submodule update commits to the remote `next` branch.

 By default `refresh-submodules.sh` will refresh all submodules from their master branches.
 It's possible to specify submodules and branches as command